-Synonyms: Biatora cyclisca A. Massal.; Clauzadea chondrodes (A. Massal.)
-Hafellner & Türk; Clauzadea cyclisca (A. Massal.)
+Synonyms: Biatora cyclisca A. Massal.; Clauzadea cyclisca (A. Massal.)
 V. Wirth; Lecidea chondrodes (A. Massal.)
 Malbr.; Lecidea cyclisca (A. Massal.)
 Malbr.; Lecidea savonensis B. de Lesd.; Protoblastenia chondrodes (A. Massal.)
 Zahlbr.

 Distribution: N - VG (Meyer 2002), Frl, Ven (Lazzarin 2000b, Meyer 2002, Watson 2014), TAA (Meyer 2002), Lomb, Emil (Fariselli & al. 2020), Lig (Meyer 2002).
 C - Tosc, Marc (Nimis & Tretiach 1999), Laz, Sar (Meyer 2002).
 S - Camp (Aprile & al. 2003b, Garofalo & al. 2010), Pugl, Si (Grillo 1998, Meyer 2002, Grillo & Caniglia 2004).

-Description: Thallus crustose, usually epilithic, generally rather thick, continuous, white, bluish white, or ochre-coloured, sometimes inapparent, often greenish or blue-green when wet, sometimes surrounded by a white prothallus.
+Description: Thallus crustose, usually episubstratic, generally rather thick, continuous, white, bluish white, or ochre-coloured, sometimes inapparent, often greenish or blue-green when wet, sometimes surrounded by a white prothallus.
 Medulla I-, filled with crystals of calcium oxalates.
 Apothecia lecideine, round to irregular in outline, (0.3-)0.5-1.2 mm across, slightly immersed in the thallus to sessile, leaving distinct depressions when falling off, with a black (reddish-brown when moist), usually flat disc, and a very thin, soon excluded proper margin.
-Exciple dark red-brown in outer part, almost colourless within, of more or less radially arranged hyphae, 20-110 µm thick laterally; epithecium ochraceous to reddish brown; hymenium colourless, 65-132 µm high, I+ partly pale blue; paraphyses sparingly branched and anastomosing, septate but not moniliform, 4-5.5 µm thick at mid-level, scarcely swollen at apex; hypothecium colourless to pale brown in upper part, at least partially I+ blue.
+Proper exciple dark red-brown in outer part, almost colourless within, of more or less radially arranged hyphae, 20-110 µm thick laterally; epithecium ochraceous to reddish brown; hymenium colourless, 65-132 µm high, I+ partly pale blue; paraphyses sparingly branched and anastomosing, septate but not moniliform, 4-5.5 µm thick at mid-level, scarcely swollen at apex; hypothecium colourless to pale brown in upper part, at least partially I+ blue.
 Asci 8-spored, cylindrical-clavate, with a thin, outer amyloid layer and a thickened tholus penetrated by a pore, the sides of which stain I/KI+ deep blue, Porpidia-type.
 Ascospores 1-celled, hyaline, ellipsoid, (8-)13-18(-22) x 5-7(-10) µm, with a > 1 µm thick, gelatinous perispore when young, the wall of old spores not warted.
 Pycnidia black, laminal, immersed.
-Conidia bacilliform 4-6 x 1-2 µm, with apical and lateral conidiogenesis.
+Conidia bacilliform, 4-6 x 1-2 µm, with apical and lateral conidiogenesis.
 Photobiont chlorococcoid.
 Spot tests: thallus K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.